OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log4_animate-shape.md

 ## On getting some control over those damn shaders

-In order to animate your shape, you'll need to use some time value to synchronise too.
-Unfortunately, we don't have that in shaders thelmselves, so how can we still do that?
-Well, you remeber we shared some position value to our shader right?
+In order to animate your shape, you'll need to use some time value to synchronize too.
+Unfortunately, we don't have that in shaders themselves, so how can we still do that?
+Well, you remember we shared some position value to our shader right?
 Time to send other kind of stuff.
 For that, we will use uniforms, they are variables of which value is constant for every vertex or fragment but defined in your JavaScript code (so on your CPU).
 Let's use that to change the position and the colors of our shape.

 Let's control the red color component with a uniform.
 In our fragment shader, we will just need to define a new variable, with the `uniform` type qualifier.